Southern Cone: Religion

+Other Cultural

-In a social survey, residents rated their countries as 'good places for gay or lesbian people to live;' the following percentages said 'yes' in Uruguay (71%), Argentina (68%), Brazil (68%), and Chile (52%).
-By contrast, fewer people in the following countries agreed: Bolivia (31%) and Peru (35%).
+In a 2014 social survey, residents rated their countries as 'good places for gay or lesbian people to live;' the following percentages said 'yes' in Uruguay (71%), Argentina (68%), and Chile (52%).

 Language

 The overwhelming majority, including those of recent immigrant background, speak Spanish (in Argentina, Chile, Paraguay, and Uruguay) or Portuguese in the case of Southern Brazil.
 The Spanish-speaking countries of the Southern Cone are divided into two main dialects: